 Design

-In order to provide a realistic and still risky investment decision environment for family managers, we decided to follow a role-playing experimental approach (Hsu et al., 2017) by conducting a vignette experiment design describing the decision-making context.
+To provide a realistic and still risky investment decision environment for family managers, we decided to follow a role-playing experimental approach (Hsu et al., 2017) by conducting a vignette experimental design describing the decision-making context.
 We deem this approach as the most appropriate in that real-world experimental factors are not available for family managers in this context, whereas repeated approaches may cause cognitive overload and tiredness.
-Further, we see the utility of role-playing experiments for our vignette design as high since the design has personal relevance for the family managers participating and can be understood as realistic (Greenberg & Eskew, 1993).
+Furthermore, we see high utility for role-playing experiments in our vignette design since the design has personal relevance for the family managers participating and can be understood as realistic (Greenberg & Eskew, 1993).
 The role-playing experimental design allows us to examine how family considerations influence business decisions without the recall bias and revisionism (Golden, 1992) that typically affect surveys, which constitute the prominent methodology through which family managers’ decision-making has been studied.

-Based upon and replicating Ambos et al. (2023), the family managers who participated in our experiment were told to imagine being a subsidiary manager of a family firm headquartered in Germany.
+Based upon and replicating Ambos et al. (2023), the family managers who participated in our experiment were told to imagine being subsidiary managers of a family firm headquartered in Germany.
 This firm is described as the manufacturer of a novel 3D printer for rapid prototyping (Grégoire & Shepherd, 2012), which is a realistic and generally well-known technology.
 To introduce market risk, managers were told that the subsidiary was located in a market other than Germany, either in a) the UK or in b) Italy, as both countries differ culturally, economically and geographically from Germany.
 The participants were then informed about the opportunity to increase the subsidiary’s sales by 25 percent by introducing a new product, which required investing either a) in a joint venture with a local firm or b) in the internal growth of the subsidiary (i.e., without external partners).
 In addition, the participants were told that the necessary funds were available and that they had been provided either by a) the subsidiary itself or b) the parent firm in Germany.
-In sum, participants were randomly assigned to one of eight possible scenarios.
-An example vignette for the two (UK vs Italy) x two (subsidiary vs headquarters’ funds) x two (joint venture vs subsidiary growth) = eight between-factor designs is provided in Figure 2.
+Next, participants were randomly assigned to one of eight possible scenarios.
+An example vignette for the two (UK vs. Italy) x two (subsidiary vs. headquarters’ funds) x two (joint venture vs. subsidiary growth) = eight between-factor designs is provided in Figure 2.
 Finally, the participating family managers were asked about their intention to pursue this opportunity.
 These factors follow commonly considered investment decision-making contexts (Hoenen & Kostova, 2015; Yiu & Makino, 2002).
 Importantly, while we manipulated factors that relate to risk dimensions that are relevant in an investment decision-making context, we did not manipulate the opportunity itself (i.e., 25 percent increase in sales) because variance in the opportunity would have interacted with the contextual risk factors (e.g., Krueger & Dickson, 1994), which is not the focus of our research.
-We also considered procedural remedies as much as possible in the design, ensuring anonymity, no right-or-wrong answers, varying response formats and an inversed order of measures to weaken a potential common method bias (Podsakoff et al., 2003).
+We also considered procedural remedies as much as possible in the design, ensuring anonymity, no right-or-wrong answers, varying response formats and an inverse order of measures to weaken a potential common method bias (Podsakoff et al., 2003).

 INSERT FIGURE 3 ABOUT HERE